ryanmeisters/tuist-plugin-detect-imports/README.md

 A [Tuist](https://tuist.dev) plugin that generates target dependencies from the `import` statements in your source files.

-Your Swift files already declare what they depend on — this plugin reads those declarations at `tuist generate` time, so you never hand-maintain a `dependencies:` array again.
+Your Swift files already declare what they depend on.
+This plugin reads those declarations at `tuist generate` time, so you never hand-maintain a dependencies array again.
 Add `import SomeModule` to a file and the dependency shows up in your project on the next generate.

 ## Installation